davewalker60/pmdup/pages/booking-rooms.md

 We will do the same at the pay **Balance by** date or rate selection you specify in the form or at any point you desire (before Jan 15, 2027) that you feel the exchange rate and calendar are right for you.
 Keep in mind that typically the rate is the worst for tourists in January and February because of the oncoming high season.
 We will periodically post exchange rate notices in the **Announcements** chat, so be sure to keep WhatsApp available.

-> If you'd like to create a Wise account to make conversions between currencies of all kinds easier and cheaper, [use this link](https://wise.com/invite/dic/daviderrolw){:target="_blank"}.
+> If you'd like to create a Wise account to make conversions between currencies of all kinds easier and cheaper, [use this link (and your first transfer is free)](https://wise.com/invite/dic/daviderrolw){:target="_blank"}.

 ### Cancellation policy